-Meet 38 immigrants that show why it should be easier to become a citizen
+Meet 38 immigrants who show why it should be easier to become a citizen

 Since 2006, the Carnegie Corporation has highlighted the lives of so-called “Great Immigrants, Great Americans” in tribute to its namesake, the wealthy industrialist Andrew Carnegie.
 The former steel titan hailed from Scotland before literally reshaping America’s infrastructure.
 He believed that, in addition to just boosting the tax roll, people who become citizens often play an active and vital role in their communities.
 That’s proving true both socially and politically, and from a good business standpoint.
 This year’s list, for instance, includes the CEOs from Honeywell, Panda Restaurant Group, and the education and employment nonprofit Propel America.

 Regardless of where you think this country is headed, many of Carnegie’s 2019 awardees trend toward boosting global unity, connectivity, and health.
-One example would be Gebisa Ejeta, a World Food Prize-winning geneticist originally from Ethiopia who developed a super resilient variety of sorghum that’s helping feed Sub-Saharan Africa (an intervention that could contribute to more global stability).
-Another: Dina Katabi, a MacArthur Genius Grant recipient computer scientist from Syria who’s made great strides at increasing the “speed, reliability, and data security” of the Internet.
+One example would be Gebisa Ejeta, a World Food Prize-winning geneticist originally from Ethiopia who developed a super resilient variety of sorghum that’s helping feed sub-Saharan Africa (an intervention that could contribute to more global stability).
+Another: Dina Katabi, a MacArthur Genius Grant recipient computer scientist from Syria who’s made great strides at increasing the “speed, reliability, and data security” of the internet.
 Then there’s Angelika Amon (Austria), an MIT cancer researcher who is pioneering new theories about cell division that might help cure the disease.

 Carnegie just added a searchable archive of all 600-plus recipients, so you can search by country or year to choose your own inspiration.